One of the few personal finance concepts that garner near-universal praise is the emergency fund.

-Unless you have some kind of passive or part-time income you can count on to cover your expenses during this time, I would recommend having all of your mini-retirement expenses saved up in cash before you pull the trigger.
+Unless you have some passive or part-time income you can count on to cover your expenses during this time; I would recommend having all of your mini-retirement expenses saved up in cash before you pull the trigger.

 Plus, you should still maintain your regular emergency fund — emergencies are still possible during your mini-retirement.

-You also want to be prepared in case it takes longer to find new full-time employment than you are expecting.
+You also want to be prepared if it takes longer to find new full-time employment than you are expecting.

 Cash Reserves During Semi-retirement

 Semi-retirement is what I cover on my home site, Semi-Retire Plan.
-I have talked through the details of semi-retirement and how you can access your retirement accounts early if you want to semi-retire before you reach 59½.
+I have talked through semi-retirement details and how you can access your retirement accounts early if you want to semi-retire before you reach 59½.